protaspegar/song-generator/README.md

 A machine learning experiment to generate song lyrics

-For now, it generates only lyrics (no melody) and only a very poor lyric :-(
+For now, it generates only lyrics (no melody) and only a very poor lyric :-( It is mainly replicating an existing lyric without the less used words

 There are a few things to improve:
 - Find a better NN model